Santa Barbara Truck Accident Lawyer

 In another example, a jury in Texas awarded $281 million to the family of a man who was hit and killed by a commercial truck driver’s drive shaft that detached and smashed through his vehicle’s windshield.
 The jury found that the commercial truck was not maintained properly.

-If you or a loved one was seriously injured in an accident involving a commercial truck, or you lost a loved one in this type of collision, contact my law firm today to schedule a free, confidential consultation.
-I’m Ed Smith, an experienced Santa Barbara truck accident lawyer.
-I can be reached at (805) 372-0200 for free, friendly advice.
-I have decades of trial experience with handling truck accident injury or death cases.
+If you or a loved one was seriously injured in an accident involving a commercial truck or lost a loved one in this type of collision, contact our law firm today to schedule a consultation for free, friendly advice.
+We can be reached at (805) 372-0200 for free, friendly advice.
+We have decades of trial experience handling truck accident injury or death cases.
 See our past cases on our Verdicts and Settlements page.